aaron-grau/curic/sql/readings/sql-intro.md

 When implementing a database schema, you must decide on three things:

-* the tables you will have,
+* the tables you will have
-* the columns each of those tables will have,
+* the columns each of those tables will have
-* and the data type of each of those columns.
+* and the data type of each of those columns

 Schemas are mutable, so the decisions up front are not at all set in stone.
 Still, you should spend time thinking about your schema at